compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 Since Tapir.jl supports in-place operations / mutation, these will push beyond what is encountered in Zygote / Diffractor / ChainRules.
 Consequently, while there is a great deal of overlap with these existing systems, you will need to read through this section of the docs in order to properly understand Tapir.jl.

+# Who Are These Docs For?

+These are primarily designed for anyone who is interested in contributing to Tapir.jl.
+They are also hopefully of interest to anyone how is interested in understanding AD more broadly.
+If you aren't interested in understanding how Tapir.jl and AD work, you don't need to have read them in order to make use of this package.

 # Prerequisites and Resources

 This introduction assumes familiarity with the differentiation of vector-valued functions -- familiarity with the gradient and Jacobian matrices is a given.